carlguo866/personal_site/content/misc.md

 index: true
 ---

-In my free time, I like to make coffee, listen to music on records, and run.
+In my free time, I like to cook, make coffee, and listen to music on records.

 ### Coffee